All Episodes

 It's so unfair.

-Because of course, the interesting thing here is Obama does not come from the American civil rights tradition or heritage.
+Because, of course, the interesting thing here is Obama does not come from the American civil rights tradition or heritage.

 But it doesn't matter.

-It I'm just that this is how elite liberals look at minorities.
+This is how elite liberals look at minorities.

-Well, actually, look at everybody this way.
+Actually, look at everybody this way.

 They're incompetent, incapable of decisions in life and doing things on your own.

-You need a big government shepherding you through life, or in their case, they need Obama needs them sheltering him.
+In their case, they need Obama needs them sheltering him.

 They'll tell you exactly this, and they know exactly what I'm talking about.